SeokhyeonHong/mib/README.md

 train_dset = MotionDataset(path, train, window, offset, phase, target_fps)
 train_data = train_dset.extract_features("local_quat")
 ```

+We also provide phase-functioned encoders and decoders through `PhaseMLP` in [here](model/base_model.py), which are originally from the paper [Phase-Functioned Neural Networks for Character Control](https://dl.acm.org/doi/abs/10.1145/3072959.3073663).

+To use labelled phase features, you should add `.phase` files within the same directory of `.bvh` files.

+`PhaseRTN` and `PhaseRMIB` use phase-functioned MLPs for their encoders and decoders.

 ## Training
 You can train the network by using a simple command: